heblasco/Copilot-Studio-and-Azure/00-create-an-agent.md

-# Labs 0: Create an agent for testing and monitoring
+# Lab 0: Create an agent for testing and monitoring

 ## Objectives